GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

 Affected Products/Versions: List the specific product names and versions that are vulnerable.
 Be as precise as possible (e.g. “Versions 1.0.0 to 1.4.2 are affected; version 1.4.3 and above contain the fix”).
-If older, unsupported versions are also affected, mention them as well but note they are not patched (if that’s the case).
+If older, unsupported versions are also affected, mention them as well but note if they are not patched.

 -